Basic Concept of Union Find Algorithm

 Summary in One Sentence

-The Union-Find (or Disjoint Set) structure is a derivative of the binary tree structure and is used to efficiently solve connectivity problems in undirected graphs.
+The Union-Find structure is a derivative of the binary tree structure, used to efficiently solve connectivity issues in undirected graphs.
 It can merge two connected components in time, check if two nodes are connected in time, and determine the number of connected components in time.

-There are several optimization methods for the Union-Find algorithm, which are supported by visualization panels.
-The following shows an unoptimized implementation of Union-Find, where the resulting multi-branch tree almost degenerates into a singly linked list, reducing algorithm efficiency:
+There are several optimization methods for the Union-Find algorithm, all supported by visualization panels.
+Below is an unoptimized implementation of Union-Find, where the resulting multi-way tree almost degenerates into a singly linked list, reducing algorithm efficiency.
+The optimization approaches and visual demonstrations for this issue will be detailed later in the article.

 This article will introduce the concept of the dynamic connectivity problem in graphs and explain why the Union Find algorithm is an efficient solution for this problem.